 SymBio initiated its phase I clinical trial for intravenous rigosertib to treat relapsed or refractory higher-risk MDS in June 2012.
-Both the IV and oral phase I trials are scheduled to be completed in 1H FY12/15.
-The company stated that it would consider its future development plan in Japan and South Korea based on the outcome of Onconova's discussions with the FDA and European regulatory agencies.
+Patient registration was completed in January 2015, and phase I clinical trials were completed in October 2010.
+Based on the outcome of discussions with the FDA and European regulatory agencies and Onconova's future development, the company may participate in global trials that Onconova plans to launch in Q4 FY12/15.